8bitbuddhist/PixelMaestro-Studio/docsrc/Canvas-Tab.rst

 The Canvas tab lets you create and customize :pmdocs:`Canvases <Canvases.html>`.
 Canvases let you draw shapes and load images to display on the Section.

-To add a Canvas to the active Section, click *Enable Canvas*.
+To use a Canvas on the active Section, click *Enable Canvas*.

 .. image:: images/canvas-controls.png